Sauceke/LoveMachine/doc/README.md

 * Install [Intiface Desktop](https://intiface.com/desktop/).
 * Install [BepInEx 5.3](https://github.com/BepInEx/BepInEx/releases) or later.

-Go to the [latest release page](https://github.com/Sauceke/BepInEx.LoveMachine/releases), download the ZIP that corresponds to the game you want to patch, and drag the BepInEx folder from the zip file into your game's installation folder (it already has a BepInEx folder, but do it anyway).
-If you've done it right, there should be a folder in your game's directory called ``BepInEx\plugins\KK_LoveMachine`` or ``BepInEx\plugins\HS2_LoveMachine`` with some DLL files inside.
+Go to the [latest release page](https://github.com/Sauceke/BepInEx.LoveMachine/releases), download the ZIP that corresponds to the game you want to patch, and extract it into your game's installation folder.
+If you've done it right, there should be a folder in your game's directory called ``BepInEx\plugins\KK_LoveMachine`` or something similar.

+**For After Service Gangbang Addicts,** please install the **32 bit** version of [BepInEx](https://github.com/BepInEx/BepInEx/releases).
+Download the ZIP whose name starts with ``BepInEx_x86...`` and extract it into your game folder.
+Then extract ``LoveMachine_for_Houkago_Rinkan_Chuudoku.zip`` into your game folder.

 ## How to use
 1. Open Intiface Desktop.